-MAE 3320.
+MAE3320.
 Teaching Methods in Middle School Mathematics.
-This course is designed for students who are majoring in mathematics education and who will be obtaining teacher certification in grades 5-9 or 6-12.
+This course is designed for students who are majoring in mathematics education and who will be obtaining teacher certification in grades 5 - 9 or 6-12.
 In this course students learn principles of effective curriculum design and assessment and apply these principles by designing and developing interactive mathematics curriculum projects for middle school students.
 This course is offered concurrently with MAE 3940, a one credit hour practicum in which students present their projects in middle school classroom environments.
-This course addresses specific Next Generation Sunshine State Standards, Common Core State Standards, subject matter competencies and pedagogy pertinent to the discipline and required for certification.
+This course addresses specific state-adopted standards, subject matter competencies and pedagogy pertinent to the discipline and required for certification.
 10 Hours of Teaching are Required.
 Corequisite: MAE 3940 or Consent of the Education Department.
 3 semesters hours credit.
 [A]

-MAE 3651.
-Learning Mathematics with Technology.
+MAE3651.Learning Mathematics with Technology.
 This course is designed for pre-service and practicing middle and high school math teachers.
 It includes the use of innovative computer software and graphing calculators for students to experience learning mathematics with technology at the middle and secondary school levels.
 The use and integration of dynamic geometry software, computer algebra, electronic spreadsheets, data analysis, and instructional software will be studied from a problem solving perspective.
 Students will also create programs on a graphing calculator.
-This course addresses specific Sunshine State Standards, subject matter competencies, and pedagogy pertinent to the discipline and is required for certification.
+This course addresses specific state-adopted standards, subject matter competencies, and pedagogy pertinent to the discipline and is required for certification.
 A programmable graphing calculator will be required for this course.
-Prerequisite: EME 2040 or consent of the department.
-1 semester-hour credit.
+Prerequisite: EME 2040.
+2 semester hours credit.
 [A]